Venture Global LNG Announces Hiring of Brian Cothran as Chief Operating Officer

 ARLINGTON, Va., Sept.
-11, 2020 /CNW/ -- Venture Global LNG, Inc. announces that Brian Cothran has joined the company as Chief Operating Officer.
+11, 2020 /PRNewswire/ -- Venture Global LNG, Inc. announces that Brian Cothran has joined the company as Chief Operating Officer.

 Mr. Cothran is an accomplished business leader with over two decades of operational and strategic experience in the Oil & Gas and Power Generation industries.
 Prior to joining Venture Global, Mr. Cothran served more than 20 years with General Electric and Baker Hughes, after its merger with GE Oil & Gas.
 During that time, he held a number of executive and general management roles both in the United States and abroad, which included leading GE's Energy Services business in Eastern Europe and Russia, Vice President of Global Sales for Baker Hughes and President of GE Oil & Gas North America.
 Most recently, Mr. Cothran served as Chief Executive Officer of The Flexitallic Group, a global market leader in the manufacture and supply of static sealing solutions.